 International data on machinery prices.
 The case of Latin America

 The studies on capital formation in the peripheral economies have been growing in the last fivteen years.
 In the case of Latin America, the works by (Hofman, 2000) and (Ducoing & Tafunell, 2013b; Tafunell, 2013; Tafunell & Ducoing, 2016) have improved our knowledge on the pace and level of fixed investment in the region.
 One of the main finding in these works, is the great predominance by imported capital goods until the first world war.
-E.g, in Chile, imported machinery fluctuated between 90 – 95 % during the decade of 1900 – 1910 and these numbers were not reduced significantly until the Second World War (Ducoing & Tafunell, 2013a; Ducoing Ruiz, 2012)
+E.g, in Chile, imported machinery fluctuated between 90 – 95 % during the decade of 1900 – 1910 and these numbers were not reduced significantly until the Second World War (Ducoing & Tafunell, 2013a; Ducoing Ruiz, 2012).

-National data

-UK

-Figure..
-Comparison between Feinstein Machinery price index and Cleveland Iron.

-1850 - 1930